About

 In admittance decisions, some veterinary medical colleges place heavy consideration on a candidate's veterinary and animal experience.
 Formal experience, such as work with veterinarians or scientists in clinics, agribusiness, research, or some area of health science, is particularly advantageous.
 Less formal experience, such as working with animals on a farm or ranch or at a stable or animal shelter, also is helpful.
 Students must demonstrate ambition and an eagerness to work with animals.

-Most veterinarians begin as employees in established practices.
-Despite the substantial financial investment in equipment, office space, and staff, many veterinarians with experience set up their own practice or purchase an established one.
+Most veterinarians begin as employees in established group practices.
+Despite the substantial financial investment in equipment, office space, and staff, many veterinarians with experience eventually set up their own practice or purchase an established one.

 Newly trained veterinarians can become U.S. Government meat and poultry inspectors, disease-control workers, animal welfare and safety workers, epidemiologists, research assistants, or commissioned officers in the U.S. Public Health Service or various branches of the U.S. Armed Forces.
 A State license may be required.